 Built in 1844, Rancho Los Cerritos is one of the last remaining two-story adobe structures still in existence in Southern California and is now a museum.
 In the summertime, the ranch hosts free outdoor community concerts.

 The Long Beach Museum of Art is a bluff-top museum overlooking the beach.
-There are rotating exhibits as well as a permanent collection, and the onsite restaurant, Claire's offers incredible ocean views.
-The museum offers free admission on Thursday evenings and all day on Fridays.
+There are rotating exhibits as well as a permanent collection, and the on-site restaurant, Claire's, offers incredible ocean views.
+The museum has free admission on Thursday evenings and all day on Fridays.

 The Pacific Island Ethnic Art Museum is based on the personal collection of the late Robert Gumbiner, who also founded the Museum of Latin American Art.
 The museum showcases pieces from all of the Pacific Islands but focuses mainly on Micronesian arts.